AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Conclusion

 \section{Conclusion}

-In this work, we present AdvI2I, a novel framework designed to expose a vulnerability previously underexplored in I2I diffusion models.
-Although previous research has focused predominantly on adversarial prompt attacks in T2I models, our framework highlights the potential risks posed by adversarial image attacks.
-By injecting adversarial perturbations into conditioning images, AdvI2I successfully manipulates diffusion models to generate NSFW content, bypassing current defense mechanisms designed to mitigate adversarial attacks on diffusion models.
-Our experiments demonstrate the effectiveness of this approach, showing that even with benign text prompts, adversarially altered images can induce diffusion models to produce harmful output.
-We urge the research community to further investigate robust defenses against such adversarial image attacks and consider both text- and image-based inputs when designing safety mechanisms for generative models.
+In this work, we introduce AdvI2I, a novel adversarial attack framework that reveals a previously underexplored vulnerability in I2I diffusion models.
+While prior research has primarily focused on adversarial prompt attacks, our study highlights the significant risks posed by adversarial image-based attacks.
+By injecting adversarial perturbations into conditioning images, AdvI2I effectively manipulates diffusion models to generate NSFW content, bypassing existing defense mechanisms designed to mitigate adversarial threats.
+Our experimental results demonstrate the effectiveness of this attack strategy, indicating that current defense mechanisms remain inadequate in addressing adversarial image attacks, underscoring the need for more robust safeguards.
+Given the increasing integration of I2I diffusion models in various applications, it is imperative for the research community to develop comprehensive security measures that address adversarial risks from both textual and image-based inputs.
+We urge further investigation into robust defense strategies, and ethical considerations in the deployment of diffusion models to mitigate potential misuse and enhance the safety of generative AI systems.